leukemia-kispi/HiChIP-Analysis/README.md

 conda config --add channels conda-forge
 ```

-## Setup of directory architecture and conda environments
+## Setup of directory architecture and DovetailHiChIP and MACS2 conda environments

 With conda installed we are ready to setup the directory architecture we will use for our analsysis.
 In addition we create conda environments were our software will be installed.
 This is needed as some dependecies required may need to be of a certain versions for the tools to work without conflicts.